0xEmanuel/YaraSignatures/README.md

 # YaraSignatures
-Yara Hunting signatures (based on memory dumps) for some ClipboardHijacker and WalletStealer malware families
+Yara hunting signatures (based on memory dumps) for some ClipboardHijacker and WalletFileStealer malware families